prometheus/docs/content/docs/operating/configuration.md

   (`${1}`, `${2}`, ...) in `replacement` substituted by their value.
 * `keep`: Drop targets for which `regex` does not match the concatenated `source_labels`.
 * `drop`: Drop targets for which `regex` matches the concatenated `source_labels`.

+### Metric relabeling `<metric_relabel_configs>`

+Metric relabeling is applied to samples as the last step before ingestion.
+It has the same configuration format and actions as target relabeling.
+Metric relabeling does not apply to automatically generated timeseries such as `up`.

+One use for this is to blacklist time series that are too expensive to ingest.